dguest390/O-Chem-Identifier/README.md

 ## User Manual

+- All atoms placed on the canvas are moveable even when connected through bonds using a click-and-drag motion

 - At any point if there is an issue such as, not enough electrons to form a certain bond, it will be displayed in the lower textbox with the exact issue.
 (Here was an example of trying to form a single bond between the carbon "C" and the alone hydrogen "H")

 <p align="center">